Jubatian/rrpge-spec/specs/bin_rpa.rst

 - GPLv3+: Version 3 or any later version of GNU General Public License.
 - GPLv2: Version 2 of GNU General Public License.
 - GPLv2+: Version 2 or any later version of GNU General Public License.
+- Other: ...: May be used for other licenses not having a defined acronym.

 License compatibility chart: ::